The Gauss formulas for Laplacians on submanifolds: Introduction

 \end{thm}

-\begin{remark} Existence of vector fields that are divergence free both on a surface and $\R^3$ has been addressed in \cite{CCY_22}.
+\begin{remark} In \cite{CCY_22} we worked with the Hodge Laplacian of a $1$-form in 3D.
+Because all the Laplacians are equivalent on the Euclidean space by \eqref{BW}, instead of working with the Hodge Laplacian on the left hand side, we can work with the Bochner Laplacian of a vector field; this will be used in the proof of the formula.
+We further show there is no ambiguity in this choice in Section \ref{commuting}. \end{remark} \begin{remark} The existence of vector fields that are divergence free both on a surface and $\R^3$ has been addressed in \cite{CCY_22}.
 The discussion was carried out for the case of the ellipsoid, but it extends here as well.
 The main idea is that such vector fields are as natural for the surface of revolution considered here as they are for the sphere. \end{remark} In order to connect formula \eqref{formulaSR} to a formula obtained in \cite{CCY_22}, we have the following corollary.

 \begin{cor} With the same setting as in Theorem \ref{thm2} we have

 where $\mathcal{E}$ is an operator given by